sequenceiq/blog/source/_posts/2014-07-31-spark-mllib.markdown

 ### Other promising machine learning frameworks

-If you are interested in machine learning frameworks, you have to check  [Conjecture](https://github.com/etsy/Conjecture) or [ganitha](https://github.com/tresata/ganitha) which are under heavy development.
+If you are interested in machine learning frameworks, you have to check  [Conjecture](https://github.com/etsy/Conjecture) or [ganitha](https://github.com/tresata/ganitha) - they both show great fueatures and promising results.